0xvm/AMSIBypass.cs/README.md

 # AMSIBypass.cs
 yet another amsi.dll

-This is an AmsiBypass.cs that you can drop in any project that uses @Cn33liz AMSI dll hijacking code as documented in [1].
+This is an AmsiBypass.cs you can drop in any project that uses @Cn33liz AMSI dll hijacking code as documented in [1].

 The produced dll is functionally the same, with a bit of binary editing to throw off Windows Defender.

 For example in these two awesome projects: